biaslyze-dev/biaslyze/docs/sources/index.md

 ## Supported Models

 All text classification models with probability output are supported.
-This includes models from scikit-learn, tensorflow, pytorch, huggingface transformers and others.
+This includes models from scikit-learn, tensorflow, pytorch, huggingface transformers and custom models.
+The bias detection requires you to pass a `predict_proba` function similar to what you would get on scikit-learn models.
+You can find a tutorial on how to do that for pre-trained transformer models [here](https://biaslyze.org/tutorials/tutorial-hugging-hatexplain/).
-See the tutorials section for examples.

 ## Installation